ysykimura/ACA_2023/titleabstract.md

 ## Sota Asai(Osaka)

 ## Takeru Asaka(Tokyo)
-### Some calculations about earthquake maps in the cross ratio
+### Some calculations about earthquake maps in the cross ratio coordinates
 Thurston defined the earthquake map.
 It is a deformation of hyperbolic surfaces and considered as the bijective map on the universal cover $\mathbb{H}$.
 The earthquake theorem says that for any